mycroftwilde/Portainer_Templates/README.md

 ## Brand New Updates:

+#### 6/26/2022 - Added a section for alternative Self-Hosting Cookbooks

 #### 6/24/2022 - Added a Windows 11 section for Debloating apps, etc

 #### 6/15/2022 - Added Pwndrop, Authentik, and Apprise-API.
 All code was obtained from the already noted template lists.
 Xneo1 and technorabilia.
 Future notations additions from other templates will just feature the template list I created.
 If a new template was used as a source it will be added and noted, however.